cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 }
 ```

-Note how we pass a pointer into the `ProcessImages` function.
-That's because `std::jthread` doesn't support passing arguments by reference!
-The reason for this is that `jthread` needs to maintain a thread-local copy of any variable we pass into it.
-It _could_ just happily copy a mutable reference but it would be unsafe to do so, so it actively decays any reference type to a normal type.
-This way if we want to pass a reference we either need to wrap it in a `std::ref` or or just pass a pointer as we did here.
-This way we can still get an unsafe behavior, but we opt-in to it.

 As we can see from the output, the main thread continues executing in parallel to the images being processed in the background until the queue is empty!
-When main reaches the end, the `worker` thread needs to be destroyed and, being a `std::jthread`, it will automatically join itself, waiting for the background work to finish before the program terminates.
+When main reaches the end, the `worker` thread needs to be destroyed and, being a `std::jthread`, it will automatically wait for the background work to finish before it can safely join itself.
 So far so good!

 #### Step 2: Adding another thread and a Mutex
 One thread is neat, but we might want multiple threads to share the workload and process the same queue created in the main thread.

 However, if multiple threads try to modify the queue simultaneously, we will get a **data race**, which will crash our program (in the best case scenario) or silently corrupt data.
 These silent issues are **undefined behavior** and are super hard to debug so we need to make sure we avoid them at all costs!

+By the way, note how we pass a pointer into the `ProcessImages` function.
+That's because `std::jthread` doesn't support passing arguments by reference!
+The reason for this is that `jthread` needs to maintain a thread-local copy of any variable we pass into it.
+It _could_ of course just copy a mutable reference but it would be unsafe to do so as this would potentially silently create a data race, so `jthread` actively decays any reference type to a normal type and so a copy is performed.
+This way if we want to pass a reference we either need to wrap it in a `std::ref` or just pass a pointer as we did in our example.
+This way we can still get an unsafe behavior, but we opt-in to it.
+Now back to how we can deal with the data race scenarios just like ours.

-To protect us from data races like this, we can use a `std::mutex` object from the `<mutex>` header.
+To protect us from data races like this, we can use arguably the most common tool for dealing with such scenarios: a `std::mutex` object from the `<mutex>` header.

-The word itself comes from **mut**ual **ex**clusion.
+The word `mutex` itself comes from **mut**ual **ex**clusion.
 And indeed, when a thread locks the mutex, it takes exclusive ownership of the resource that the mutex protects.
 Any other thread trying to access that same resource must wait its turn, trying to lock the mutex that's already locked will block the thread until the mutex is unlocked.

 Typically, we don't lock and unlock mutexes by ourselves but use RAII principle in the form of `std::lock_guard` that locks a given mutex at creation and automatically unlocks it when the lock guard object goes out of scope and dies.
-This ensures that the mutex is always unlocked, even if an [exception](error_handling.md#exceptions) is thrown and the end of the function is never reached.
+This ensures that the mutex is always unlocked if it has been locked, even if an [exception](error_handling.md#exceptions) is thrown and the end of the function is never reached.

 Note that `std::lock_guard` is templated on the type of the mutex used but, from C++17 onwards, due to **class template argument deduction (CTAD)** we can let the compiler deduce it for us!